Natural Resources Technician

 The Occupational Endorsement Certificate (OEC) in Natural Resource Technician provides Alaskan students with the skills and knowledge necessary for successful employment at the technician level in natural resources through hands-on training and coursework.

-The Occupational Endorsement Certificate (OEC) in Natural Resource Technician provides students with the skills and knowledge necessary for successful employment at the technician level in natural resources through hands-on training and coursework.
+The Occupational Endorsement Certificate (OEC) in Natural Resources Technician provides students with the skills and knowledge necessary for successful employment at the technician level in natural resources through hands-on training and coursework.
 Students will learn technical skills from content experts, as well as communicative and social skills required for success in this growing field.
 They will also interact directly with natural resource management organizations that are in need of skilled technician level employees, facilitating a transition from the program to employment.

 Requirements

-• 16 Credit Hours
+• 14-17 Credit Hours

 • Minimum 2.0 GPA